Updted March 7, 2023.

 Now we are all so lucky because we can get see how she stitched a number of her own pieces in her new book, That’s Not Needlepoint.

 I get the same thrill looking at it as I do looking at an artist’s notebook.
-It’s not a formal book, it is a series of stitch guides in note form for several of hr undersea canvases.
+It’s not a formal book; it is a series of stitch guides in note form for several of her undersea canvases.

-The canvases are complex (many are pictured in the book) with lots of detail and her stitching makes them even more gorgeous (I saw two of the in person and they are amazing).
+The canvases are complex (many are pictured in the book) with lots of detail, and her stitching makes them even more gorgeous (I saw two of them in person, and they are amazing).

 But if you remember that it’s a notebook in book form, you will find so much to inspire.

 My biggest difficulty with the book is the photos.
 The color photos are grouped into two sections, both near the end of the book.
 I found it annoying to page back and forth to look at them.
 A better idea would have been to make a color copy of the page to have right there as I read.

 My other difficulty is that often I felt as if the canvases pictured weren’t completely stitched.
 Usually, this was because I couldn’t see the background. dede uses lots of light stitching and an almost transparent sparkly thread for her backgrounds, so it is possible that they did not reproduce well, but I found it frustrating.